Be the first to know of the next conference!

 Partner at Mason Harriman Group

-Product Owner & Expert
+Product Owner & Expert at CostPerform

 The Costing Conference is an annual event that brings together finance professionals, cost modeling experts, and strategic decision-makers to explore the impact of modern costing methodologies.
 It focuses on actionable insights around profitability, cost transparency, and regulatory readiness – tailored for enterprise-scale organizations across finance, government, healthcare, logistics, telecom, and more.